A Survey on Open Information Extraction from Rule-based Model to Large Language Model: A Chronological Review of Mainstream Methods

-\textbf{Fine-Tuning and Few-Shot.} Consequently, efforts have been made to fine-tune pre-trained LLMs or employ in-context learning prompting strategies to utilize and enhance the instruction-following ability of LLMs.
-For example, \citet{lu2023pivoine} addresses open-world information extraction, including unrestricted entity and relation detection, as an instruction-following generative task, and develops PIVOINE, a fine-tuned information extraction LLM that generates comprehensive entity profiles in JSON format.
-To minimize the need for extensive fine-tuning of LLMs, \citet{ling2023improving} proposes various in-context learning strategies for performing relation triplet generation to improve the instruction-following ability of LLMs, and introduces an uncertainty quantification module to increase the confidence in the generated answers. \citet{qi2023mastering} proposes an approach of constructing a consistent reasoning environment by mitigating the distributional discrepancy between test samples and LLMs.
-This strategy aims to improve the few-shot reasoning capability of LLMs on specific OpenIE tasks.
+The recent evolution and emergence of Large Language Models (LLMs), such as GPT-4 \cite{openai2024gpt4}, ChatGPT \cite{openai2023chatgpt}, and Llama 2 \cite{touvron2023llama}, have significantly advanced the field of NLP.
+Their remarkable capabilities in text understanding, generation, and generalization have led to a surge of interest in generative IE methods \cite{qi-etal-2023-preserving, xu2023large}.
+Recent studies have employed LLMs for {\openie} tasks by transforming input text through specific instructions or schemas.
+This approach facilitates tasks such as triplet extraction and relation classification under the structured language generation framework.
+It allows for a versatile task configuration where diverse forms of input text can be processed to generate structured relational triplets uniformly.\\ \textbf{Zero-Shot.} \citet{wang-etal-2022-ielm} propose IELM, a benchmark for assessing the zero-shot performance of GPT-2 \cite{radford2019language} by encoding entity pairs in the input and extracting relations associated with each entity pair.
+On large-scale evaluation on various {\openie} benchmark tasks, research has shown that the zero-shot performance of leading LLMs, such as ChatGPT, still falls short of the state-of-the-art supervised methods \cite{han2023information, qi-etal-2023-preserving}, specifically on more challenging tasks \cite{li2023evaluating}.
+This shortfall is partly because LLMs struggle to distinguish irrelevant context from long-tail target types and relevant relations \cite{ling2023improving, han2023information}.\\ \textbf{Fine-Tuning and Few-Shot.} Consequently, efforts have been made to fine-tune pre-trained LLMs or employ in-context learning prompting strategies to utilize and enhance the instruction-following ability of LLMs.
+For example, \citet{lu2023pivoine} addresses open-world information extraction, including unrestricted entity and relation detection, as an instruction-following generative task, and develops PIVOINE, refined via the process of instruction tuning, demonstrates the capacity to accurately extract pertinent entity information in accordance with directives articulated in natural language.
+Such a capability endows it with the flexibility to adapt to various information extraction tasks and requirements.
+To minimize the need for extensive fine-tuning of LLMs, \citet{ling2023improving} proposes various in-context learning strategies for performing relation triplet generation to improve the instruction-following ability of LLMs, and introduces an uncertainty quantification module to increase the confidence in the generated answers. \citet{qi2023mastering} proposes to construct a consistent reasoning environment by mitigating the distributional discrepancy between test samples and LLMs.
+This strategy aims to improve the few-shot reasoning capability of LLMs on specific {\openie} tasks.

-\textbf{UIE and Applications.} Besides reviewing the work that utilizes LLMs to address OpenIE, we then broaden our scope to 1. introduce some emerging trends and paradigms in universal information extraction (UIE), 2. exploration of how LLMs are applied to general IE tasks, and 3. the integration of LLMs in IE system pipelines in Appendix \ref{sec:llmAPP}.